-Now let’s start with why it’s not just about price and why I thought it important to post about this.
-Last week I spoke with a seller who has been in the plastic moulding business for almost 20 years.
+Now let’s start with why it’s not just about price and why I thought it's important to post about this.
+Last week, I spoke with a seller who has been in the plastic moulding business for almost 20 years.
 Like most modern businesses they sell directly to customers via their site, Amazon, and eBay.
-They were struggling with Amazon, though, and really wanted to grow sales by 25%.
+They were struggling with Amazon, though, and really wanted to grow sales by 25 percent.

 If you are a business owner that can’t compete on price then the below strategies could help you generate more sales without completely eroding your profit margins:

 Everyone talks about price floors, but this is particularly important for businesses that compete on quality.
 You are never going to be as cheap as those that compete on price, but you don’t want to be perceived as overpriced especially if other sellers are consistently using Amazon repricing tools.
 The key is to know the price difference between your product and the cheapest competitor.
 Another thing to think about is your price in comparison to the average price of the highest ranked sellers.
 This should give you data for what shoppers consider cheap and how expensive you are, and of course make sure to find your direct competitors’ price points (sellers with better quality products).